willholley/giv_tcp/READMEv3.md

  - Check GivTCP devices have been created

 You should now have lots of data points and controls available in HA and you can begin to integrate into your smart home.

+See [Settings Guide](https://pages.github.com/) for more detail on controls available and data points.

 ### Parallel AIO